falo2k/ProtonPack/README.md

 - I'd like to add more granular volume control, again through the menu, to individually tweak the volume of SFX, Music, and Bluetooth channels.
 - The Ion Switch input currently doesn't do anything.
 I may use this as either a hard or soft toggle for any future smoke effects.
 - Check compatibility with Mk4 Q-Pack and generally review the PCBs for other options.
 Now I've got my own wiring in, I might see some better positioning for connectors, consider breakout boards, etc.
+- Consider either including an isolated converted in the BOM and as part of existing PCBs, or a breakout depending on power requirements for the smoke system.

 ## Hardware
 ### BOM